 Filled with confidence, I kick my feet up and assure myself that this year is going to be different.
 This is going to be my year.
 “This bracket is perfect” I tell myself, knowing in the back of my head that history has a way of repeating itself.
 I place a few minor bets (AKA half my paycheck) and then crack open some beers as I prepare to watch college kids shoot balls at baskets for the foreseeable future.

-After 2 days of the tournament have gone by, I don’t even wanna live anymore.
-My bracket is in the trash where it belongs, I’ve lost more money than I can literally afford, and I’ve been drunk for so long you’d think I was hooked up to a booze IV.
-I somehow manage to make all the wrong picks in the first round, and my bracket is always impressively busted within 48 hours.
+After 2 days of the tournament has gone by, I don’t even want to live anymore.
+My bracket is in the trash where it belongs, I’ve lost more money than I can literally afford, and I’ve been drunk for so long you would think I was hooked up to a booze IV.
+I somehow manage to make all of the wrong picks in the first round, and my bracket is always impressively busted within 48 hours.
 If somebody faded all of my picks and bets, they’d have a perfect bracket and a million dollars.
-It’s right around this point when my alcohol fueled rage kicks in, and the change in my mood is straight out of Dr. Jekyl and Mr. Hyde.
-One second, I was thinking about how I’m gonna spend all the money I’m about to win, and the next thing you know I’m calling in death threats to all of the schools that fucked up my bracket.
+It’s right around this point when my alcohol-fueled rage kicks in, and the change in my mood is straight out of Dr. Jekyl and Mr. Hyde.
+One second I’m sitting there thinking about how I’m going to spend all of the money I’m about to win, and the next thing you know I’m calling in death threats to all of the schools that fucked up my bracket.

 By the time the finals roll around, I’m half the man I started the tournament as.
-The sight of a basketball causes me the same amount of emotional stress a Vietnam vet feels when he hears a firework.
-The suicide hotline is on my speed dial and knows me on a first name basis, and my doctor has prescribed me more anti-depressants than a high school full of emo kids.
+The sight of a basketball causes me the same amount of emotional stress that a Vietnam veteran feels when he hears a firework.
+The suicide hotline is on my speed dial and knows me on a first name basis.
+My doctor has prescribed me more anti-depressants than a high school that’s attended exclusively by emo kids.
 Still, I force myself to turn on the TV and hate-watch the championship game.